-Familiarity with linear algebra (matrices, determinants, eigenvalues, and eigenvectors) convex functions and sets, differentiation of multivarite functions, taylor series for multivariate functions, and basic probability and statistics (random variables, expectation, mean and covariance, characteristic functions, central limit theorem, etc.) If you're pursuing the CPDA certification, Foundation of Statistics must be taken first and it's strongly recommended that students also take Data Mining before Machine Learning.
+Familiarity with calculus, linear algebra (matrices, determinants, eigenvalues, and eigenvectors) convex functions and sets, differentiation of multivarite functions, taylor series for multivariate functions, and basic probability and statistics (random variables, expectation, mean and covariance, characteristic functions, central limit theorem, etc.) If you're pursuing the CPDA certification, Foundation of Statistics must be taken first and also Data Mining before Machine Learning.

 Students will be required to learn the R software package prior to starting the course (www.r-project.org).